Heroes of Might and Magic IV General

 - by iLiVeInAbOx05

-The Heroes 4 Map Generator is an advanced options map editor for Heroes of Might and Magic 4, created by iLiVeInAbOx05.
+The H4 Advanced Options Map Editor is a map editor with advanced options for Heroes of Might and Magic 4, created by iLiVeInAbOx05.

 What can it do?

 - Create, open, and edit .h4c (Heroes 4) map files.

 - Paint terrain as you can in the H4 editor, but with significantly larger brushes and different shapes (circle and square so far).
 The utility here is to be able to quickly and efficiently paint an entire map.
 It makes level design, as far as terrain, fast and easy.

 - Paint "void" terrain.
 This is the completely black terrain that gets painted when using the rock or cave tool in the H4 editor.
 In the H4MG, you can paint that type of terrain without the rock or terrain boundaries, and on any elevation.
 Just make sure you place all of your objects first, since we can't yet place objects with the H4MG.